manaal-amir/DSA210_F1Project/README.md

 ............

-🏎️ Project Overviewnn
+🏎️ Project Overview
 This project explores whether Formula 1 race ratings are influenced more by the winning driver, the winning constructor, the track location, or the seasonal placement.<br>
 By analyzing historical race data (1950-2024), we aim to understand what makes a race more exciting for fans.

 .............

 🏎️ Research Questions
 Do race winners impact fan ratings?
 (Do popular or dominant drivers affect engagement?)<br>
 Do constructors influence ratings?
 (Are fans more engaged when underdog teams win?)<br>
 Does track location matter?
 (Are historic venues like Monaco or Silverstone more exciting?)<br>